osoekawaitlab/shtym-py/docs/adr/0002-use-argparse-for-cli-implementation.md

 - **Shell completion becomes essential**: If users strongly request shell completion, we could add argcomplete as an optional dependency
 - **Standard library evolution**: If argparse gains significant improvements or a better alternative enters the standard library

-For now, argparse provides everything needed for shtym's straightforward CLI interface.
+For now, argparse provides everything needed for shtym's straightforward CLI.

 ## References